ronami/HypeScript/README.md

 ### Introduction

-This project includes a (very) simplified implementation of [TypeScript](https://github.com/microsoft/TypeScript)'s type-system that's written in [TypeScript](https://github.com/microsoft/TypeScript)'s own type-system.
+This is a simplified implementation of [TypeScript](https://github.com/microsoft/TypeScript)'s type-system that's written in [TypeScript](https://github.com/microsoft/TypeScript)'s type annotations.
+This means that it uses types only — with no runtime code whatsoever.

-The implementation uses types only — with no runtime code whatsoever, and to see it in action you'll need to hover your mouse over the resulting type.

-You enter TypeScript code as string and get possible type errors back (**[See the live demo]()**):
+You pass [TypeScript](https://github.com/microsoft/TypeScript) code as string to the `TypeCheck` generic and get possible type errors back (**[See the live demo]()**):

 ```typescript
 import type { TypeCheck } from 'hypescript';